 THE word "caste" is now familiar to most English-speaking people, and it is perhaps almost superfluous to mention that it is applied to designate the religious and social distinctions among the Hindoos.
-It is, properly speaking, not an Indian word, having been adapted from the Portuguese casta, signifying race, kind or quality.
-Originally there existed but four castes: the Brahmans, or priests; the Kshatriyas, or warriors; the Vaishyas, or mercantile and agricultural class; and the Shudras, or servants.
+It is properly speaking not an Indian word, having been adapted from the Portuguese casta, signifying race, kind or quality.
+Originally there existed but four castes : the Brahmans, or priests; the Kshatriyas, or warriors; the Vaishvas, or mercantile and agricultural class; and the Shudras, or servants.
 But the divisions and subdivisions which have arisen from time to time have now become so numerous that, in Wilson's book upon this subject, we find a list of one hundred and thirtyfour distinct castes, besides many hundreds of others, which are not recognised.
 He says: "A caste is any of the classes or divisions of Hindoo society.
 The authority of caste rests partly on legendary fables, partly on verbal tradition, partly on the injunctions of priests, and partly on the caprice and convenience of its votaries. . . .
-The rules, and customs, and prejudices, and breaches and compromises of caste are numerous, and capricious and complicated beyond conception."
+The rules, and customs, and prejudices, and breaches and compromises of caste are numerous and capricious, and complicated beyond conception."

-It was formerly customary for Brahman priests to wear, as a distinguishing mark, three horizontal lines upon their forehead; for those of the same caste engaged in business, three perpendicular lines; and for other people, a red spot.
-Now, however, there is no certain outward indication by which a particular caste may be known, any man being at liberty to assume what mark he pleases.
+It was formerly customary for Bràhman priests to wear, as a distinguishing mark, three horizontal lines upon their forehead; for those of the same caste engaged in business, three perpendicular lines; and for other people, a red spot.
+Now, however, there is no certain outward indication by which a particular caste 7 may be known, any man being at liberty to assume what mark he pleases, but a sure index to a Hindoo is the tuft of hair on the crown of the head only, no other class of the community wearing their hair in this manner.